emacsmirror/bitbake/README.md

-# Maintainer needed

-I've not used bitbake in a long time and I do not expect this to change soon.
-I don't have an environment to test new PRs so this project is not really maintained any more.
-If anybody who uses bitbake regularly wants to take over, just ask!

 # bitbake.el - Bitbake integration with emacs

 This package provides integration of the Yocto Bitbake tool with emacs.
 Its main features are: